MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/FiveM/FiveMLore/_index.md

 +++
 archetype = "chapter"
-title = "People"
+title = "Lore"
 weight = 1
 +++

-The People Of The Server.
+The Lore Of The Server.